Minor Side Effects

 - A second form of contraception is recommended for the first cycle

 - Antibiotics decrease the effectiveness of oral contraceptives.
-Use a back-up method (condoms or abstinence) for the rest of your cycle.
+Use a back-up method (condoms or abstinence) while on the antibiotic and for 7 days. after completing the antibiotic.

 - If you begin having spotting after several months of pill use with no problems, make sure you are taking your pill at the same time everyday.
 If you are taking your pill properly and having spotting, get evaluated by your health care provider.